NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

    .. rubric:: Notes

    Terminal events are appended to the end of 't', 'y', and 'yp'.
-However, if an event was not terminal then it will only appear in '_events' outputs and not within the main output arrays.
+However, if an event was not terminal then it will only appear in '\*_events' outputs and not within the main output arrays.

+   'nfev' and 'njev' are cumulative for stepwise solution approaches.
+The values are reset each time 'init_step' is called.